 【2026 Guide to Gum Disease】Cost, Symptoms, and Causes Explained

 Periodontal Disease (Gum Disease) is often called the “silent killer” of teeth.
-Many people in Hong Kong mistake bleeding gums for “heatiness” or brushing too hard, unaware that these are early warning signs of infection.
+Many people mistake bleeding gums for “heatiness” or brushing too hard, unaware that these are early warning signs of infection.
 If left untreated, gum disease can lead to receding gums, loose teeth, and eventually, total tooth loss.

-30-Second Self-Test: Do You Have Early Signs of Gum Disease?
+30-Second Self-Test: Do You Have Warning Signs?

 In its early stages, gum disease is often painless and easy to ignore.
 Take 30 seconds to check if you have any of the following symptoms: